charliewright/charlie-march16/README.md

 ### What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.

-I think it is very important for teams to write JS applications in TypeScript over JavaScript.
-TypeScript is slightly more restrictive when writing code but pays off when collaborating in code reviews or reading code.
+I think it is very important for teams to write frontend applications in TypeScript over JavaScript.
+TypeScript is slightly more restrictive when writing code but pays off when collaborating with larger teams or in an organization.
 Having type annotations and code completion in your IDE is also a gamechanger.

 TypeScript transpiles to JavaScript, and lets you use language features that might not be available in all runtime environments (internet explorer).